Last Updated on May 10, 2022 by Rei Garnet

 Make sure you get both rabbits neutered before attempting to introduce them to each other.
-Or even better, get male and female neutered rabbits.
+Or even better, get a male and a female neutered rabbit.

-Two male rabbits would definitely fight if both or one of them is not neutered.
-This is because unneutered rabbits are extremely territorial and would often have an outburst of aggressive hormonal behaviors.
+Two male rabbits would definitely fight if both or one of them was not neutered.
+This is because unneutered rabbits are extremely territorial and often have outbursts of aggressive hormonal behavior.

 These aggressive hormonal behaviors will start when the rabbits hit puberty.
 So make sure that you get them neutered before that.

-Also, even male rabbits from the same litters or brothers could still fight if both or one of them is not neutered.
-Although lower than unrelated male rabbits, the risk is still high enough that neutering is still encouraged.
+Also, even male rabbits from the same litter or brothers could still fight if both or one of them is not neutered.
+Although lower than with unrelated male rabbits, the risk is still high enough that neutering is still encouraged.

 Cite this article:

 - Can Rabbits Eat Asparagus?
 9 things you need to know.